-Watch a parade of more than 1000 people colourfully clad in traditional clothing shout “wasso” as they march through the streets of Hoenzaka in Osaka!
+The parade will start from 1:30 p.m. on Nov.
+6 and include more than 1000 people colorfully clad in traditional clothing shout “wasso” as they march through the streets of Hoenzaka in Osaka!
 The term Wasso means “I came” in Korean and is shouted to remember those who have come to Japan from across Asia.
 The carefully designed outfits are accurate reconstructions of clothing worn in different cultures and are an impressive sight.

 The festival celebrates the interaction and exchange with dancing, drumming, music, and performances from a wide range of arts.

 On both days, there will be stalls and performances held at the remains of the Naniwa-no-Miya Palace.
 This is instead of at the Shitennoji Temple itself as the palace is where travelers would arrive centuries ago.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.